What is Open Access?

 - use the free space (heating & lighting are automated, CCTV is installed)

-The following libraries currently have Open Access: Bradley Stoke; Cadbury Heath; Downend; Emersons Green; Filton; Hanham (from 11 March 2019); Kingswood (from 8 April 2019); *Patchway; Staple Hill; Thornbury; Winterbourne and Yate.
+The following libraries currently have Open Access: Bradley Stoke; Cadbury Heath; Downend; Emersons Green; Filton; Hanham; Kingswood (new location – inside Kingswood Civic Centre BS15 9TS); *Patchway; Staple Hill; Thornbury; Winterbourne and Yate.

 Please note, there are no toilet facilities during Open Access hours (apart from Bradley Stoke and Patchway, where toilet facilities are in the communal building).

-*At Patchway library Open Access is not available 7 days a week.
+*At Patchway library Open Access is not available seven days a week.

 *Photocopying not available in all Open Access libraries